Ecodev/gims/docs/content/data_input2.rst

 .. warning::

     Once you delete a questionnaire, it is really erased as well as all the linked answers.
-There is no "undo" button !
+There is no :guilabel:`undo` button !

 .. _DI NSA: